rd123myb/rd123myb/README.md

 "Theory is when you know something, but it doesn’t work.
 Practice is when something works, but you don’t know why.
-Programmers combine theory and practice: Nothing works and they don’t know why." – Unknown
+Programmers combine theory and practice: Nothing works and they don’t know why."

 ### Hi there 👋
 - 🌱 I’m currently learning Web3 - React - Next.js - MongoDB - Python